Artboard 1Icon/UI/CalendarIcons/Ionic/Social/social-pinterestIcon/UI/Video-outline

 Expertise

-Megan is Special Counsel in the Dispute Resolution and Litigation team.
-She has more than 10 years’ experience in State and Federal tax dispute resolution.
+Megan is a taxation partner in our Dispute Resolution and Litigation team.
+She has more than 12 years’ experience in State and Federal tax dispute resolution.
+Megan is recognised for her technical expertise and focus on finding solutions that are in line with client objectives.

 She has assisted private and public companies, not-for-profit entities, individuals, trusts, partnerships and superannuation funds to navigate and manage State, Federal and inter-jurisdictional tax issues, including: